Assessing and Articulating the Wider Benefits of Research

 In times of austerity, when every budget is being cut or under close scrutiny, higher education institutions are being asked to prove that their research programmes are valuable to society.
 Tax-payers' money is spent not just on teaching but also on academic research, but how can researchers measure benefits and impacts for the broader population?

 In 2006, the United Kingdom announced its intention to reform the framework for assessing and funding research.
-After two rounds of consultations and pilot exercises, the Higher Education Funding Council for England announced the development of Research Excellence Framework (REF), which all UK higher education funding bodies will use by 2014.
-The wider, non-academic impacts of an institution's research will constitute 20% of its REF score.
+After two rounds of consultations and pilot exercises, the Higher Education Funding Council for England announced the development of Research Excellence Framework (REF), which all UK higher education funding bodies used by 2014.
+The wider, non-academic impacts of an institution's research constituted 20% of its REF score.

 The purpose of the REF is to produce assessment outcomes for each funding submission that institutions make, and to ensure expert review of these submissions.
 Each assessment is to provide accountability for public investment in research and produce evidence of the investment's benefits.

-The 2014 Research Excellence Framework places new emphasis on the non-academic outputs of research ... and presents universities with a new challenge: how best to construct submissions and present research results to capture these outputs.
+The 2014 Research Excellence Framework placed new emphasis on the non-academic outputs of research ... and presented universities with a new challenge: how best to construct submissions and present research results to capture these outputs.

 RAND Europe has a track record in research evaluation, such as work on the 'science of science' and examining the spillover benefits generated by basic research.
 In 2008, RAND researchers developed a survey tool for the UK-based Arthritis Research Campaign to examine the returns and benefits from ARC-funded biomedical research.
 The RAND Europe team has since amended the tool, now known as ImpactFinder, to make it applicable across all academic disciplines.

 RAND Europe now supports universities in their efforts to identify and articulate the impact of their academic research.
-The team has provided workshops on site, with groups or individuals, to create the narrative of the impact pathways for specific projects or researchers' career paths; critical reviews of draft case studies written by researchers; and evidence gathering from stakeholders involved in the research.
+Our team provides workshops on site, with groups or individuals, to create the narrative of the impact pathways for specific projects or researchers' career paths; critical reviews of draft case studies written by researchers; and evidence gathering from stakeholders involved in the research.